 While nothing is guaranteed, experts predict that home prices will continue to gradually increase over the course of this year.
 The combination of a strong economy and a healthy housing market makes residential real estate investing a very appealing option in 2018.

 Like anything else, residential real estate investing is especially challenging when you’re first getting started.
 However, the beauty of the business is that once you learn the ins and outs, it’s a repeatable process that will continue to earn you money over time.
 With the right approach, a real estate investor can invest in multiple properties and increase cash flow over time.

 BRRRR is a popular investment strategy because it encourages buy-and-hold investors to repeat the process after their first residential real estate investment.
 It stands for: Buy, Rehab, Rent, Refinance, Repeat.
 In other words, an investor will purchase a rental property that needs some TLC, increase the value by rehabbing the property, rent it out to a tenant, and then refinance the home to make his or her money back—and then some.
 This profit pays for the next investment and so on, which is where the repeat step comes in.
 At the same time, each home also continues to generate rental income each month.

 REI software is making it easier than ever before to make smart, fast decisions on potential investments.
 In the past, the property discovery stage has been very time-consuming for investors.
 However, with access to the right tools, investors can locate the best deals and make strategic decisions based on real-time market data.

 Not only can you utilize REI software to save time and maximize profits, but you can also use it to greatly minimize risk.
 While no investment is without risk, these tools allow residential real estate investors to make smarter (and ultimately more profitable) investments.

 Want to learn more about residential real estate investing and the tools that can take your investment portfolio to the next level?
-Sign up for a live Deal Finding Friday with Privy by clicking the image below.
+Schedule a demo by clicking the button below.